John Henry Barrows: Producing the First Parliament of Religions

 All too soon after the Parliament, Barrows was reminded of grief.
 Two days before the end of the World Fair, the Mayor of Chicago was assassinated, and three months later, the “White City,” site of the Fair, was destroyed by fire.
 As he completed the 1,600 page record of the Parliament – two months after it ended! – his thirteen-year-old, eldest son, injured in football, died at home of septic peritonitis.

-John Barrows died nine years later, in 1902, not before he had travelled to Asia, but before the grief and strife of the twentieth century would have shattered his hope that humanity was steadily journeying “along the pathway toward the spiritual Millennium.”
+John Barrows died nine years later, in 1902, not before he had traveled to Asia, but before the grief and strife of the twentieth century would have shattered his hope that humanity was steadily journeying “along the pathway toward the spiritual Millennium.”